CDCgov/RST/README.md

 ##### Packages
 - [Rcpp](https://cran.r-project.org/package=Rcpp): The most important package for RST.
 RST relies heavily on C++ code for efficiency.
 Rcpp is a package that allows integration of C++ code into R.
 - [RcppArmadillo](https://cran.r-project.org/package=RcppArmadillo): This is an addon for Rcpp that facilitates matrix and array manipulation.
+- [RcppArmadillo](https://cran.r-project.org/package=RcppDist): This is an addon for Rcpp that allows the use of specialized distributions.
 - [abind](https://cran.r-project.org/package=abind): A package designed to combine multidimensional arrays.
 Necessary for the concatenation of large arrays when gathering samples.
 - [knitr](https://cran.r-project.org/package=knitr): Facilitates creation of package vignettes.
 ##### Programs